junmeng6025/apriltags-cpp/README.md

   clone this git repo to local
   and thanks @swatbotics for their awesome work!
 ## 2) Modify the `CMakelists.txt` in the `/src` folder:
-> This part ALREADY DONE.
+> This part IS ALREADY DONE.
 > Just in case you run into any similar errors and you can fix them referring to the following information.

 **ATTENTION: don't mix with the CMakeLists.txt in the root folder**